-The National Institutes of Health (NIH) is UW System's top federal research funding priority.
-Nearly half of UW System's federal research funding support comes from NIH.
+• The National Institutes of Health (NIH) is UW System's top federal research funding priority.
+Slightly more than half of UW System's federal research funding support comes from NIH.
 We greatly appreciate that Congress has been a strong champion of increasing NIH funding in the last several fiscal years.